UdeshikaDissa/Machine-Learning_Supervised-Learning/README.md

 ## Phase II:

-Building a model that predicts the contraceptive method.
+### Building a model that predicts the contraceptive method

 data-set: Preprocessed_Data.csv